Jevon617/unplugin-svg-component/README.md

 **English** | [中文](./README.zh_CN.md)

-UnpluginSvgComponent inspired by [vite-plugin-svg-icons](https://github.com/vbenjs/vite-plugin-svg-icons), it will generate a Vue component with SVG files, and use this component with typescript Intellisense.
+UnpluginSvgComponent inspired by [vite-plugin-svg-icons](https://github.com/vbenjs/vite-plugin-svg-icons), it will generate a Vue component with SVG files,  use the SVG icon through the component, and support typescript intelligent prompt SVG file name, and hot update.

 ## Features
 * Use svg component with typescript intellisense